-Course Structures of M.Tech., M.Tech.+Ph.D.
-Dual Degree, and PhD Programs in Mechanical Engineering and Syllabi of Courses
+Course Structure of MTech, MTech+PhD Dual Degree and PhD Program in Mechanical Engineering and Syllabi of Courses

-Course Structure of Mtech. / M.Tech. + PhD Dual Degree Program in Production and Industrial Engineering (PIE)
+Course Structure of MTech / MTech + PhD Dual Degree Program in Production and Industrial Engineering (PIE)

 Qualifying Degree: 1.
-BE/Btech or equivalent degree in Mechanical, Production, Industrial, Manufacturing, Materials and Metallurgy, Mechatronics, or Automobile Engineering; AND 2.
+BE/BTech or equivalent degree in Mechanical, Production, Industrial, Manufacturing, Materials and Metallurgy, Mechatronics, or Automobile Engineering; AND 2.
 GATE qualification in Mechanical or Production and Industrial Engineering

-For IIT graduates with equal to or more than 7.0 CPI/CGPA, the GATE qualification is exempted.
+IIT graduates with 8.0 or more CPI/CGPA are exempted from GATE/ CSIR-JRF qualification.